Geometric Time-Dependent Density Functional Theory: Abstract

 \section{Abstract}

 We provide a new formulation of Time-Dependent Density Functional Theory (TDDFT) based on the geometric structure of the set of states constrained to have a fixed density.
-Orbital-free TDDFT is formulated using a hydrodynamics equation involving a new universal density-to-current functional map.
+Orbital-free TDDFT is formulated using a hydrodynamics equation involving a new density-to-current functional map.
 In the corresponding Kohn--Sham equation, the density is reproduced using a non-local operator.
-Numerical simulations for one-dimensional soft-Coulomb systems are provided.
+Finally, we present numerical simulations for one-dimensional soft-Coulomb systems.

-Density Functional Theory (DFT) is very successful in describing electrons at equilibrium, that is, close to their ground states.
-It is nowadays the reference computational method for large molecules and solids, both in academic research and industrial applications.
-By contrast, Time-Dependent Density Functional Theory (TDDFT) is less developed and still suffers from important limitations~\cite{Fuks-16,LacMai-NPJCM-23,DFT-22}.
-It is however the only viable computational approach for complex systems at present, and the demand for novel concepts and approximations in TDDFT is therefore considerable.
+Density Functional Theory (DFT) is very successful in describing electrons at equilibrium (close to their ground states).
+It is the reference computational method for large molecules and solids, both in academic research and industrial applications.
+By contrast, Time-Dependent Density Functional Theory (TDDFT)~\cite{RunGro-84,Ullrichs-11,MarMaiNogGroRub-12} is less developed and still suffers from important limitations~\cite{Fuks-16,LacMai-NPJCM-23,DFT-22}.
+It is however the only viable computational approach for complex systems, and the demand for novel concepts and approximations in TDDFT is considerable.
 Practical applications of TDDFT include charge transfer in complex molecules~\cite{FolMauHamJayWahRagJonDimGaaSchLop-JPCA-23}, electronic response of large systems~\cite{JakLuBriLinSumGanBer-JCTC-25}, and ultrafast phenomena in attosecond physics~\cite{SatHubGioRub-NPJCM-25}.
 In this Letter we open a new avenue in TDDFT.
-Based on geometric concepts, we completely revisit its theoretical foundations.
-We obtain a new TDDFT formulation that seems to better describe systems driven out of equilibrium.
+Based on geometric concepts, we introduce a new exact scheme that seems to better describe systems driven out of equilibrium.
 We also present 1D numerical simulations that illustrate the potential power of our new approach, when used as a correction to adiabatic density functionals.

-\paragraph*{Geometric orbital-free theory.} We consider the usual $N$-electron Hamiltonian
+\paragraph*{Geometric orbital-free theory.} The usual $N$-electron Hamiltonian is